Chinese women online show more interest in Winter Games

-BEIJING : Women in China have shown more interest than men in searching online for Winter Olympics-related information, a report by search engine company Baidu showed on Wednesday.
+BEIJING: Women in China have shown more interest than men in searching online for Winter Olympics-related information, a report by search engine company Baidu showed on Wednesday (Feb 2).

 Freestyle skier Eileen Gu was the most-searched athlete, Baidu said.
 The San Francisco native and medal favourite, whose mother is from Beijing, is Team China's best known winter athlete.